firecrestHorizon/SwiftySphericalTriangle/README.md

-# Swift Implementation for Solving Spherical Triangles (SwiftySphTriangleSolns)
+# Swift Implementation for Solving Spherical Triangles

 Vertices and angles at the vertices are denoted by the same upper-case letters **A**, **B** anc **C**.
 The sum of the angles is  ![π < A+B+C < 3π](https://latex.codecogs.com/png.image?\dpi{100}\inline\pi<A&plus;B&plus;C<3\pi)